FelipeBDrz/FelipeBDrz/README.md

 - 👋 Hi, I’m @FelipeBDrz
 - 👀 I’m interested in ...
 C# em Game Dev
 - 🌱 I’m currently learning ...
-Algorithm and Programming with C on college and starting C3 by myself
+Algorithm and Programming with C on college and starting C# by myself
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...